memset0x3f/Interstellar-Traveler/README.md

-This project is created for ENGG1330 Droup Project (A text-based game).
+This project is created for ENGG1330 Group Project (A text-based game).

 ## IMPORTANT:
   The game can only run on UNIX-based terminal because our code is based on a built-in module 'curses'.
 This module is only used for UNIX terminal.